juju/docs/1195-multi-user-basic-setup-tutorial.md

 *This is a tutorial in connection with the multi-user framework of Juju.
 See [Working with multiple users](/t/working-with-multiple-users/1156) for background information.*

-This tutorial will give an overview of how Juju can be used with one person assuming the role of a traditional administrator and a second person acting as the Juju operator.
-The administrator creates the controller, creates users, and grants user permissions whereby the operator is responsible for creating models and installing software.
+This tutorial will give an overview of how Juju can be used with one person assuming the role of a system administrator and a second person acting as the Juju administrator.

+The system administrator creates the controller, creates users, and grants user permissions whereby the operator is responsible for creating models and installing software.

 The following topics will be covered: